 At 6650 km long, the Nile River is the longest river in the world.
+Of the Seven Wonders of Africa, it’s also the most important to the people of the continent, making life possible in many places where it otherwise wouldn’t be.
 From its sources in central Africa to the Nile Delta in Egypt, the river flows through 11 countries, eventually making its way to the Mediterranean Sea.
-From Sudan into Egypt, the river flows through desert, and the inhabitants of this region have depended on its waters for survival since ancient times.
-The vast majority of Egypt’s population, and nearly all the sites of historic interest are found along the Nile’s banks.
+From Sudan into Egypt, the river flows through the desert, and the inhabitants of this region have depended on its waters for survival since ancient times.
+The vast majority of Egypt’s population and nearly all the sites of historic interest are found along the Nile’s banks.

 See the Sahara yourself on our tours of Morocco.

 The world’s largest inland delta, the waters of the Okavango Delta are teeming with life and studded with exotic islands.
-Produced by seasonal flooding, the deltas waters don’t flow to the sea, but are instead evaporated.
-When the delta swells in the peak months, it’s two to three times its regular size, drawing animals from miles around and creating one of Africa’s greatest concentrations of wildlife.
+Produced by seasonal flooding, the deltas waters don’t flow to the sea but are instead evaporated.
+When the delta swells in the peak months, it’s two to three times its regular size.
+This draws animals from miles around and creates one of Africa’s greatest concentrations of wildlife.

-The best way to get around the Okavango Delta is in a makoro, a dug-out canoe manoeuvred through the water by local guides who ‘pole’ them through the reeds.
+The best way to get around the Okavango Delta is in a mokoro.
+This is a dug-out canoe, maneuvered through the water by local guides who ‘pole’ them through the reeds.

 You can visit all of the incredible Seven Wonders of Africa with our range group tours, overland camping safaris, and lodge safaris to the African continent.